folio-org/folio-org.github.io/guidelines/create-new-repo.md

 Take care to choose wisely for the [module name](/guidelines/naming-conventions/#module-names).
 It will be disruptive to [change that](/guides/rename-module/).

-## Devops assistance
+## DevOps assistance

+Most setup can be done by your development team, following this document.

-Open Jira tickets, so that the project is integrated into Jenkins, the correct permissions are set on the repo, and an appropriate Jira project can be created (if applicable).
+If assistance is needed then [raise a FOLIO DevOps Jira ticket](/faqs/how-to-raise-devops-ticket/#general-folio-devops) so that the correct permissions are set on the repo, and an appropriate Jira project can be created (if applicable).
 There is one example at [FOLIO-2892](https://issues.folio.org/browse/FOLIO-2892).
-Specify "Development Team: FOLIO DevOps" (our team will prioritize and schedule).

 ## Configuration at GitHub

-If the "New" button is not available to you at [github.com/folio-org](https://github.com/folio-org) then [contact](/community/#collaboration-tools) FOLIO infrastructure (e.g. via the issue tracker).
+If the "New" button is not available to you at [github.com/folio-org](https://github.com/folio-org) then [contact](/community/#collaboration-tools) FOLIO DevOps.

 Otherwise follow the GitHub prompts to create a new repository, and if needed to then import an existing repository.